 Identifying contaminants was easy on a rear loader, but not possible on a standard ASL, as the dumping took place out of the operator’s view.
 Here was a second reason to mount an automated container to the front forks – the operator could easily see what was being dumped.
 This enabled the operator to see and then remove the contaminants.
 In the early 1990s their first home-built automated container was mounted on the forks of a front loader and out it went to work a residential route.

 Success came slowly over the next year as they tackled each individual challenge.
-Eventually, they could pick up more than 1000 carts per day on their own routes while maintaining the high level of reliability they needed.
+Eventually, they could pick up more than 1000 carts per day on their own routes while maintaining a high level of reliability they needed.

 Eight years later John Jr. felt ready to set up a demo project using the Curotto-Can with one of the country’s biggest waste haulers in one of the harshest environments – the desert.
 In 1999 John Jr. put a Curotto-Can in Marino Valley, California.
 Working in blowing sand and 100 plus degree heat, the Curotto-Can serviced on average 1500 homes a day without a single failure during the three-and-a-half-month trial.